 First, work within your own comfort zone.
 Avoid cardiovascular exercise.
 Exercise for less than 4 hours/week.
 Focus on exercises that encourage stress relief.

-Second, Consider improving your lifestyle habits.
+Second, consider improving your lifestyle habits.
 Maintain a healthy sleep of at least eight to nine hours of sleep per night.
 Avoid caffeine and alcohol because they can have a negative impact on your fertility.
 Stop smoking.
 Studies showed that smoking can reduce fertility by 50%.

-These are some of the diet and fitness tips you should incorporate to improve your fertility.
+These are some diet and fitness tips you should incorporate to improve your fertility.
 Your diet and new habits will boost the quality of your eggs and will increase the chance of IVF success.
 To make sure that your body is well-prepared, your doctor may recommend supplements.
-They will provide your body with all necessary nutrients for the journey ahead.
+They will provide your body with all the necessary nutrients for the journey ahead.

 Egg Quality Supplements

 Some recent advancements in IVF suggest a supplement therapy with Coenzyme Q10.
 CoQ10 supplementation is recommended (along with DHEA) to women with low follicle count.
 The coenzyme is an important nutrient for the mitochondria.
 This is the part of the human cell that produces energy.